slogan621/tscharts/consent/README.md

   * **Code:** 400 BAD REQUEST<br />
   * **Code:** 404 NOT FOUND<br />
   * **Code:** 500 SERVER ERROR

+`Attempting to get a consent resource with registrationid/patientid/clinicid that doesn't exist returns a notFound error.`

+`Attempting to get a consent resource without any URL parameters returns a badRequest error.`

+`Getting a consent resource with registrationid/patientid/clinicid that exists but no consent record corresponds to it returns an empty array.`

 * **Example1:**
 ```
 GET /tscharts/v1/consent/?registration=28 HTTP/1.1